-- Considering whether to take action against an FSA-regulated firm in respect of a breach of the relevant provisions in SYSC (see SYSC 3.2, SYSC 5.3, and DEPP 6.2.3); and - Considering whether to prosecute a breach of the Money Laundering Regulations (see EG 12.1). - 29.
+- 28. The FCA Handbook also confirms that the FCA will have regard to whether a firm has followed relevant provisions of this guidance when: - Considering whether to take action against an FCA-regulated firm in respect of a breach of the relevant provisions in SYSC (see SYSC 3.2, SYSC 5.3, and DEPP 6.2.3); and - Considering whether to prosecute a breach of the Money Laundering Regulations (see EG 12.1). - 29.
 The guidance therefore provides a sound basis for firms to meet their legislative and regulatory obligations when tailored by firms to their particular business risk profile.
-Departures from this guidance, and the rationale for so doing, should be documented, and firms will have to stand prepared to justify departures, for example to the FSA.
+Departures from this guidance, and the rationale for so doing, should be documented, and firms will have to stand prepared to justify departures, for example to the FCA.